AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 ## AnyChart 6.x, 7.0.0 to 7.5.1 look to AnyChart 7.6 Conversion

-AnyChart 7.6 brings you brand new themes for the pleasure of your eyes.
-Along with new colors lots of default settings were added or adjusted.
-If you have never used AnyChart 7 before the realise of AnyChart 7.6 you can omit this section cause it will not effect you in any way.
-The ones how have already used AnyChart 7 may face some conflicts in chart settings.
-These conflicts don't influence the security of your page.
-The only aspect that might be impacted is the visual appearance of your charts which may be altered in very unexpected way.
-There are several simple solutions for this tiny nuisance:
+Themes are introduced in AnyChart 7.6, along with new color scheme and changed default settings.
+If you have never used AnyChart 7 before the release version 7.6 you can ignore this section cause it does not affect you.

+If you are already using AnyChart 7.0 to 7.5.1, you may face some conflicts in chart settings after the upgrade.
+These conflicts are not critical, but the visual appearance of ypur charts can change unexpectedly.
+There are several solutions for this problem:

-1) use special **anychart.min.js** with the old them as default one (this js can be found in **binaries** folder in the downloaded AnyChart package).
+1. use special **anychart.min.js** with the old them as default one (this js can be found in **binaries** folder in the downloaded AnyChart package).

-2) or you can simply use new **anychart.min.js** and [set old them for your charts](#old_theme) (this is the best way).
+2. or you can simply use new **anychart.min.js** and [set old them for your charts](#old_theme) (this is the best way).

 All in all, AnyChart team recommend you to use new AnyChart themes which will be developed further.